-- (d) All requests for a Fitness for Duty evaluation will be reviewed and approved or denied by the Director of Human Resources, Rights and Risk or designee prior to sending an employee for an evaluation.
-All information will be handled in accordance with Article 15.5 and will not be placed in the employee's personnel file. - 30.6 Return to Duty Verification.
-An employee returning to work after a sick leave absence of three (3) or more consecutive days may be required to provide written certification from his or her health care provider that the employee is able to return to work and perform the essential functions of the job with or without reasonable accommodation. - Annual Sick Leave Cashout.
-In January following any year in which an employee reaches a minimum accrual of four hundred eighty (480) hours of sick leave, the employee may receive cash at the employee's straight time rate for any unused sick leave hours accrued during the prior calendar year; provided that employees will not be permitted to reduce their sick leave balances below four hundred eighty (480) hours through sick leave cash out.
+- 30.4.1 Employees who are required to provide written verification for a particular absence will receive an oral or written notice memorializing that fact and informing them of the reason for the requirement before returning to work. - 30.5 Return to Duty Verification.
+An employee returning to work after a serious Health condition under the FMLA, obtaining emergency or urgent care, or sick leave absence of five (5) or more consecutive days may be required to provide written certification from his or her health care provider that the employee is able to return to work and perform the essential functions of the job with or without reasonable accommodation.
+Employees required to provide a return to duty release will receive an oral or written notice before returning to work memorializing that fact.
+The return to duty release must be received by the University before the employee returns to work. - 30.6 Annual Sick Leave Cashout.
+In January following any year in which an employee - reaches a minimum accrual of four hundred eighty (480) hours of sick leave, the employee may receive cash at the employee's straight time rate for any unused sick leave hours accrued during the prior calendar year; provided that employees will not be permitted to reduce their sick leave balances below four hundred eighty (480) hours through sick leave cash out.
 Sick leave will be cashed out at a rate of one (1) hour's pay for each four (4) hours of sick leave.
-Hours cashed out will be deducted from employees' sick leave balance. - 30.8 Cash Out.
+Hours cashed out will be deducted from employees' sick leave balance. - 30.7 Cash Out.
 Upon retirement or death, an employee or his or her estate will receive cash at the employee's straight-time hourly rate for all sick leave hours.
 Sick leave will be cashed out at a rate of one (1) hour's pay for each four (4) hours of sick leave.
-In lieu of a cash payout for sick leave at retirement as provided by this section, an employee will receive the amount of any such payout in the form of a contribution to a medical reimbursement plan if the employee is eligible to participate in such a plan at the time of his or her retirement. - 30.9 Reemployment of University Employees.
+In lieu of a cash payout for sick leave at retirement as provided by this section, an employee will receive the amount of any such payout in the form of a contribution to a medical reimbursement plan if the employee is eligible to participate in such a plan at the time of his or her retirement. - 30.8 Reemployment of University Employees.
 Former University employees who are reemployed within three (3) years of separation will have their former sick leave balance restored for use as provided in this agreement; provided that this provision will not apply to employees whose accrued sick leave was cashed out upon retirement as provided in Section 30.6.